rdwinter2/standards/Contributing.md

   - If a repository is Top Secret, a change requires at least one LGTM from at least one other employee with Top Secret clearance.

+  - If you really need to add a hack, please review [hack guidelines](Hacks.md)

 ## Making changes to standards